 The Benefits of Good Forecasting

 Conversely, a sales manager who nails their forecast is often revered as a guesstimation genius, as many people still believe that forecasting is just a bunch of random estimations.
 But, we need to give credit where credit is due.
 Forecasting involves a great deal of work and planning based on existing data.
-This is one of the reasons Spiro’s sales automation CRM is ideal, because it has the ability to accurately forecast for you.
+This is one of the reasons Spiro’s Proactive Relationship Management Platform is ideal, because it has the ability to accurately forecast for you.
 Some examples of the benefits of good forecasting include:

 - Using more accurate data